ksonnet/parts/README.md

 This repository contains a collection of [ksonnet][1] libraries, designed to make it easy to:

-* Embed other projects into your Kubernetes applications as "sidecars" (_e.g._, adding the [Honeycomb observability agent][7] to an existing `Deployment` authored by you).
+* *Embed other projects* into your Kubernetes applications as "sidecars" (_e.g._, adding the [Honeycomb observability agent][7] to an existing `Deployment` you've authored).
-* Customize and extend Kubernetes applications to fit your needs (_i.e._, ksonnet provides a robust ability to manipulate Kubernetes API objects, so you are not constrained by a single YAML values file.)
+* *Customize and extend Kubernetes applications* to fit your needs (_i.e._, with ksonnet, you can manipulate Kubernetes API objects, so you are not constrained by a single YAML values file.)